soatok/mastodon-e2ee-specification/components/secret-keys/key-export.md

 2. An encrypted token format ([PASETO](https://github.com/paseto-standard/paseto-spec))
 3. An asymmetric key-wrapping format ([PASERK](https://github.com/paseto-standard/paserk))

-Three distinct workflows will be possible with these components:
+Four distinct workflows will be possible with these components:

 1. Copying a cryptographic secret from a mobile device to a browser extension
 2. Copying a cryptographic secret from a browser extension to a mobile device
 3. Copying a cryptographic secret from one mobile device to another
+4. Copying a cryptographic secret to/from a flat file (i.e. for offline key backup)

-Of these three workflows, the first is the riskiest, because the data must transfer from the device to the browser extension; which, for usability, calls for passing an encrypted secret to the server and decrypting it in the browser.
+Of these four workflows, the first is the riskiest, because the data must transfer from the device to the browser extension; which, for usability, calls for passing an encrypted secret to the server and decrypting it in the browser.
 This is because calling the web browser on a particular computer from the mobile device may be difficult in many networking environments.

 Workflows 2 and 3 can be facilitated with only a QR code; no server needed.

+Workflow 4 doesn't even need a QR code, nor a server.

 ## Workflows